 How Historically Accurate is the movie Gangs of New York?

-How accurate is the historical drama Gangs of New York.
+The Gangs of New York is widely viewed as an outstanding movie, but it is not particularly historically accurate.
 This movie is a 2002 epic directed by one of the greatest modern directors, Martin Scorsese.
 The now-defunct Miramax produced the movie, and it was based on an idea by Jay Cocks.
 The movie had a heavyweight cast starring Leonardo Di Caprio, Cameron Diaz, and Daniel Day-Lewis.
 The motion picture was generally well-received, but critics were not in love with the movie's script.
 It was a commercial success, and it received ten academy award nominations but failed to win any awards.

 The Gangs of New York is a vengeance drama.
 It is set in in the American metropolis before and during the American Civil War.
 The movie's focus is on the gangs that once controlled the Five-Points area of New York, which was a notorious slum.
 It follows the leader of a criminal gang which is tied to the political establishment in New York City.
 ‘Bill the Butcher’ played by the Anglo-Irish actor Daniel Day-Lewis rules the Five-Points.
 The character is a ‘Nativist’ and wants America to remain a white Anglo-Saxon Protestant country.
 He despises the recent and numerous Catholic emigrants in New York.